jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/transparency/information-security-responsibility.md

 ---
 id: information-security-responsibility
-title: Information security responsibility
+title: Information Security Responsibility
-sidebar_label: Information security responsibility
+sidebar_label: Information Security Responsibility
 slug: /about/security/transparency/information-security-responsibility
 ---

-The definition and enforcement of information security policies that fully protect both our customer's and Fluid Attacks's data is the responsibility of our CTO.
+Some of our CTO's responsibilities include defining and enforcing information security policies that fully protect our customers' and `Fluid Attacks'` data.
-The person in this position
-will work along our engineering team to ensure we follow state-of-the-art best practices regarding information security.
+The person in this position will work with our engineering team to ensure we follow state-of-the-art best practices regarding information security.